y-stack/y-stack.github.io/_posts/2019-12-04-developing-on-kubernetes-locally-with-k3s.md

 ```

 Ok so now we can do `docker run`, but what's the name of this meetup again?

-## Provisioning

-Run a linux VM.

-Run k3s install.

-If you're ok with someone else's automation for this, feel free to look at our [provision](https://github.com/y-stack/ystack/blob/master/bin/y-cluster-provision-k3s-multipass) script.

 ## Adding a docker registry